 With most formulas, you need to mix the coolant 50/50 with water.
 There are also pre-mixed formulations available to buy, but it doesn’t normally make sense to purchase water when you can mix it yourself.

-When the coolant gets low, some people will pour straight water into the reservoir.
+When the coolant gets low, some people will directly pour water into the reservoir without mixing in coolant first.
 This practice can also lead to rusting.
 Water without coolant included leads to oxidation and corrosion.
 Rust can build on the water pumps, pipes, impellers and anything else that’s metal.

 3. Not Maintained Properly